ZeusVS/aoe4sim/README.md

     - Melee
     - Ranged
-- Then each group is placed in a grid that is twice as high as it is wide (With the order of units being the order with which they were inputted by the user)
+- Then each group is placed in a grid that is twice as high as it is wide
+- The order of units placement is the same as the user's input order
-    - Melee units are placed one tile away from the "mirror place"
+    - Melee units are placed one tile away from the "mirror plane"
     - Ranged units are placed one tile away from the last melee unit

+#### TODO before program is actually accurate
+    - Debugging
+    - Adding collision to unit movement

 #### Features to possibly implement later
     - Siege units